St. George officials set to be sworn in Monday afternoon

 and Steve Monachello to the St. George City Council.

-The ceremony will start at 6 p.m. at Woodlawn Baptist Church along Jones Creek Road, but will be closed to the public.
+The ceremony will start at 6 p.m. at Woodlawn Baptist Church along Jones Creek Road, and will be open to the public.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.